deckhouse/virtualization/docs/EXAMPLES.md

 metadata:
   name: vmd-blank-attachment
 spec:
-  virtualMachine: linux-vm # Name of the virtual machine to attach disk to.
+  virtualMachineName: linux-vm # Name of the virtual machine to attach disk to.
   blockDevice:
     type: ObjectRef
     objectRef: